bytedeco/javacv/README.txt

 ==Changes==
+===December 2, 2010===
+ * Now works on Android with the Dalvik VM (for more details, please refer to the FacePreview sample available on the download page)
+ * Added more hacks to `CanvasFrame` in the hope to make it behave better outside the EDT
+ * Made clearer the error messages thrown from `FrameGrabber` objects, when `start()` may not have been called
+ * Fixed version specific declarations of `CvStereoBMState` and related functions
+ * Fixed conditions that could crash `cvkernels`

 ===November 4, 2010===
  * Renamed the package namespace to `com.googlecode.javacv`, which makes more sense now that JavaCV has been well anchored at Google Code for more than a year, piggybacking on the unique and easy-to-remember domain name
  * Included new FFmpeg wrapper classes `avutil`, `avcodec`, `avformat`, `avdevice`, `avfilter`, `postprocess`, and `swscale`, eliminating the need of the separate FFmpeg-Java package